CallumBeaney/blogge/content/blog/gawain.md

 The simplified version is easier to grasp for a modern reader, but the economy of language, rhythm, and feeling of these words in the mouth & ears is absent.
 The Pearl Poet was attentive to these qualities to such a degree that synonyms of a given word will regularly appear in the selfsame line.
 The result is a maturity of composition making other great poems of the era such as *The Castle of Perseverance* sound almost amateur by comparison.

+##### Some notes here:
+- __fraystez__ or 'fraist' is a test of strength or resolve, often in a form of physical attack.
+- __busken__ is like 'hasten' or 'busy oneself'.
+- __bolne__ means 'swell' in much the same slightly medical manner we might now mean.
+- __wlonk__ means "noble" in the sense of class or quality of behaviour, sometimes used to refer to the quality of a season or natural feature or location.
+  - The 15th century *Awntyrs off Arthure* contains the line "*To þe wode are thay wente, the wlonkeste in wedys, Bothe the kynge and the qwene.*" -- "the king and queen went to the woods in their finest clothes".
+Note 'wedez' (clothing) appears above also.

 <br>